project-march/ProjectMarch/docs/doc/development/style_guide.rst

     # Auto-format your python code (with black):
-    march_py_auto_format # To auto-format all code in the march directory. march_py_auto_format_here # To auto-format you code according to black in you current directory. march_py_auto_format_check # To see what should be changes according to black in you ~/march folder. march_py_auto_format_check_here # To see what should be changes according to black in you current directory.
+    march_py_auto_format # To auto-format all code in the march directory. march_py_auto_format_here # To auto-format your code according to black in your current directory. march_py_auto_format_check # To see what should be changed according to black in your ~/march folder. march_py_auto_format_check_here # To see what should be changed according to black in your current directory.

 Naming Conventions
 ------------------
-This sections will explain the different namings schemes and which scheme we use for which type of object.
+This section will explain the different naming schemes and which scheme we use for which type of object.

 Naming schemes
 ^^^^^^^^^^^^^^
-There exists five different kind of naming schemes we use:
+The MARCH code uses the following five naming schemes:

 * **PascalCase**: The name starts with a capital letter, and has a capital letter for each new word, with no underscores.
 * **camelCase**: Like PascalCase, but with a lower-case first letter.